Croatian President Milanovic barred for running for PM while still in post | Politics

 Croatian President Milanovic barred for running for PM while still in post

-At the weekend, Milanovic launched an election campaign along with his Social Democratic Party (SDP), which endorsed him as its candidate for premier.
-"We have found that he violated the constitution by his acts and statements from Friday to today, saying that he will run in the election and giving political statements," Separovic said.
+"We have found that he violated the constitution by his acts and statements from Friday to today, saying that he will run in the election and giving political statements," Šeparovic said.
+Milanovic dismissed the court' ruling as a "constitutional coup d'etat" and reiterated that he would not resign in order to run.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)